guybrush262/Assistant-conversations/README.md

 1) Use the File integration to write the responses to a file with path (e.g. "/config/log/assistant_responses.log") in order to store all responses permanently

-2) Add the Home Assistant script
+2) Add the "Home Assistant script"

-3) Add the Home Assistant automation
+3) Add the "Home Assistant automation"

 4) Add the following to configuration.yaml: